What Is Laser Therapy?

 There are 2 types of medical lasers.
 High intensity lasers which cut through tissue and low level intensity laser which stimulates tissue repair, reduces inflammation, decreases pain and can promote other healing responses in the body.

-Dave Hanemaayer, Certified Laser Therapist in Kanata specializes in treating:
+Dave Hanemaayer, Certified Laser Therapist in Kanata specializes in using laser therapy to treat:

 - Stress, Anxiety, Depression